 Where can I find out more information about safety?

 All of our safety information, including what to do in the occurrence of facing harassment at our venue, can be found here.

 Will I be able to buy merchandise at the show?

 Certain artists will have merchandise available to buy, our merchandise stand is located at the back of the main hall.

 We reserve the right to conduct security searches on entry and exit of the premises.
 This policy is in place to maintain the safety of our customers and to prevent illegal activity.
 Anybody found in possession of illegal or contraband goods may be liable for prosecution.
 Refusal to be searched may lead to ejection and indefinite exclusion from the premises.

-Albert Hall operates a zero tolerance policy with regards to illegal drugs.
+Albert Hall operates a zero tolerance policy with regard to illegal drugs.
 Anyone found to be taking or distributing illegal substances will be ejected and potentially reported to the authorities.

 However, if you have taken something and start to feel unwell please tell a member of staff immediately.
-We have a trained medic present at most of our club nights, and you will be treated on the premises initially.
+We have a trained medic present at most of our club nights and gigs, and you will be treated on the premises initially.